Loop Trail? No

 Driving directions are not available for this trail.
 Can you provide this missing data?

-Doeskin Ranch offfers the public, school groups, and organizations the chance to experience and learn about the history, nature, and resource management on the refuge.
 This is the largest, most ecologically diverse area on the refuge open to the public.
-Visitors can enjoy the wide array of habitats by walking the four trails totalling 3.5 miles.
+Visitors can enjoy the wide array of habitats by walking the four trails totaling 3.5 miles.
 Those unable to walk two of the more difficult trails can still learn about the area through guided nature walks, interpretive exhibits, and other programs.

 These trails were constructed by the Central Texas Trail Tamers, Boy Scouts of America, and the Friends of Balcones NWR.
 The Central Texas Trail tamers are "professional trail builders" that construct trails the correct way to minimize future maintenance.